StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 Negative numbers are invalid.

+---

 ### flex-basis

+The `flex-basis` property specifies the initial length of a flex item.

-This defines the default size of an element before the remaining space is distributed.
+It defines the **default size** of an element before the remaining space is distributed.
 It can be a length (e.g. `20%`, `5rem`, etc.) or a keyword.
-The auto keyword means "look at my width or height property" (which was temporarily done by the `main-size` keyword until deprecated).
+The auto keyword means "look at my width or height property".
 The `content` keyword means "size it based on the item's content" - this keyword isn't well supported yet, so it's hard to test and harder to know what its brethren `max-content`, `min-content`, and `fit-content` do.

 ``` css
 .item {